cerulean85/Sophia/Investment/Economy/Economic Terms .md

 ## 001. rule out
 - to decied or say officially that something is impossible or will not happen, or that something or someone is not suitable. [more...](https://dictionary.cambridge.org/ko/%EC%82%AC%EC%A0%84/%EC%98%81%EC%96%B4/rule-out)

-- "The ecentral bank all but ruled out the possibility of an early rate cut," [more...](https://www.wsj.com/economy/central-banking/philippine-central-bank-holds-rate-steady-to-tame-inflation-dfb546df?mod=economy_lead_story)
+- "The central bank all but ruled out the possibility of an early rate cut," [more...](https://www.wsj.com/economy/central-banking/philippine-central-bank-holds-rate-steady-to-tame-inflation-dfb546df?mod=economy_lead_story)